andy1197/sjsucsguide/guide.md

 * Girls Who Code

 ### Internships
 I'm not going to discuss the actual internship hunt/interview process because I am absolutely not qualified to dish out advice about it.
-There are far more insightful resources out there discussing how you can a CS internship.
+There are far more insightful resources out there discussing how you can get a CS internship.
 That being said, I have added some advice on studying and how best to tackle Leetcode based on my experience with Leetcode and several standardized tests.

 **What is Leetcode?**